laperss/ompl-pcd/README.md

 ![Example path](https://user-images.githubusercontent.com/4593893/32837848-5a766340-ca0f-11e7-8747-9cda881bbd9e.png)

 The computed cells are shown in red and green.
 The real obstacle is shown striped (black).
+A path found from this decomposition is shown in blue.

 ## References
 [1] http://ieeexplore.ieee.org/document/1307193/